-- Redness and swelling in the vaginal area.
+- itching, redness, and swelling of the vaginal area

 Of course, it's important to differentiate between symptoms caused by a yeast infection and those caused by other vaginal infections.
 So if you have any doubt about your symptoms, talk to your doctor.

 Many women experience infections that come back.
-If your yeast infection returns within 2 months of finishing treatment, or if you have more than 4 yeast infections in a year, see your doctor.
+If your yeast infection returns within 2 months of finishing treatment, see your doctor.
 It's important to rule out underlying health problems that may make you more susceptible.

 It could also be possible that you have a complicated yeast infection that needs to be treated more aggressively with antifungal medication under the care of a doctor.